spider/spider/proposal/features-milestones.md

   * Allow for multiple (batch) queries as sent through an array
   * Allow for PreparedQueries() to be saved and reused as templates
   * Perhaps use Data Marshal [aura](https://github.com/auraphp/Aura.Marshal/tree/master)
-  * ?Querybuilder to Gremlin Script to connection?
+  * ?
+Querybuilder to Gremlin Script to connection ?

 ## v0.4 GraphModels and OGM
+Model driven OGM inspiered by popular ORMs.
   * Allow for explicit models or generic (included) model ($manager->buildGraph()) or Spider\Models\Generic('type')
   * Use the [DataMapper Patter](http://martinfowler.com/eaaCatalog/dataMapper.html)
   * GraphModels protects against Mass Assignment